 - Graphics are distracting to some

-A reduction in drag is achieved through the use of lightweight polymer crown trips and titanium sole trips positioned relative to the direction of airflow.
+A reduction in drag is achieved by using lightweight polymer crown trips and titanium sole trips positioned relative to the airflow direction.

-The more triangular shape compared to other drivers on the market helps to slide the club through the air.
-The high placement of weight high on the clubhead causes a loss in distance due to increased spin.
+The more triangular shape compared to other top drivers on the market helps slide the club through the air.
+The high weight placement on the clubhead causes a loss in distance due to increased spin.

 By raising the perimeter skirt and rounding the leading edges to increase speed and stability through drag reduction, Cobra created what they call an “Aeroficient” driver.

-The sound and feel of the King F9 driver was also a little better too and combined with a good selection of quality shafts you get a club that feels very poised and stable.
+The sound and feel of the LTDx driver were also better, and combined with a good selection of quality shafts, you get a club that feels very poised and stable.